jeffreykegler/hoonlint/misc/whitespace.md

         ==
 ```

-The rune line is line 1916, and the rune is
+The currying is on the line 1916, and contains two runes:
-COLSIG (`:~`).
-The anchor rune is the COLLUS (`:+`).
+COLSIG (`:~`) is the source and COLLUS (`:+`) is the target.
-COLLUS is 3-fixed, but all three of its runechildren are
-on the rune line, so the per-rune offset of COLLUS is 0.

-The reanchor offset is the sum of the per-rune offsets
+The arity of COLSIG is 1 and the arity of COLLUS is 3.
-of the curried runes other than the source rune.
-This is only one such rune, the target rune, COLLUS.
-Its per-rune offset is 0, so that the reanchor offset
-is also 0.
+The currying contains 3 runechildren,
+so the currying is 1-arity: `((1 + 3) - 3 = 1`.

-The anchor column is defined to be
+The anchor rune is the COLLUS (`:+`) at column 9,
-the anchor rune column (column 9) plus the reanchor
+so the anchor column of the currying is column 9.
-offset (0),
-so that in this case,
-the anchor column (`9+0`)
+COLSIG is 0-running, so the running is its first and only
+child.
+Normal backdenting aligns the 1st runechild
-is the same as the anchor rune column (column 9).
+of a 1-arity hoon at the anchor column (column 9).

-COLSIG is 0-running, and normal COLSIG indentation aligns the runsteps
+As we will see when we deal with runnings,
-one stop after the anchor column at column 11.
+the runsteps should be aligned one stop after running,
+which means they are at column 11 (`11 = 9 + 2`).
+The final TISTIS of running should be aligned
-It puts the final TISTIS at the anchor column (column 9).
+at the anchor column (column 9).
-This is exactly what we see.
+These alignments are what we see in the display above.

 ## Second example